janzheng/janzheng/_posts/portfolio/2016-08-15-Portfolio-Dtd.md

 ## Constructing the Content

 We didn't want to just convert anyone.
 We wanted quality conversions, and not people who "accidentally" signed up.
-To create a barrier, we asked for users' credit card information at sign up.
-At the same time, we wanted qualified, curious users to sign up to try our service risk free, so we added a lot of language to convince potential customers to try our service.
+To ensure only our target users would sign up, we asked for users' credit card information at sign up as a gatekeeper.
+At the same time, we added languate to build up trust for qualified, curious postential customers and to encourage them to sign up without fear of our service being sketchy.

 In the end, I wanted something informative and effortless.
 This is the reason for the long pages. _The fewest number of clicks for the audience to decide if this product was suited for them_.